 Data storage FAQ

-On this page, we answer some commonly asked questions about your data in Atlassian Cloud.
+On this page, we answer some commonly asked questions about your data in Atlassian cloud products.

 Are there limits on the amount of data?